romland/xorzee/README.md

 - Should not have a delay higher than 0.2 seconds
 - Should have configurable sensitivity of motion detection
 - Should be able to set areas of interest for motion detection
-- Should be able to trigger external scripts on detected motion
 - Should be able to save motion-sequences (video) to disk
 - Should be able to make thumbnails of of motion sequences
 - Should have a client which can deal with multiple cameras